exactly/about/jobs/web3_developer.md

 ## Contact

-If you want to apply to this position, please send your resume, and your solution to the [DApp Challenge](https://github.com/exactly-finance/dapps-challenge) to the following email: jobs@exactly.finance
+If you want to apply to this position, please send your resume and your solution to the [React dApp Dev Challenge](https://github.com/exactly-protocol/react-dapp-developer-challenge) to jobs at exact dot ly.